Amy is a solicitor in the employment and discrimination department, specialising in civil and employment discrimination matters.

 - Dealing with both civil and employment litigation and dispute resolution.

 From September 2018, Amy then completed the third seat of her training contract in the probate department, before returning to the employment and discrimination department shortly after in January 2019.
-Amy returned to the employment and discrimination department with a view to completing the remainder of her training contract, prior to qualifying as a solicitor later this year, in September 2019.
+Amy returned to the employment and discrimination department where she completed the remainder of her training contract, prior to qualifying as a solicitor in the department in September 2019.

 Amy is Westlaw certified having completed both her basic and advanced legal research training.